Antenna (radio): Overview

-The dipole antenna, which is the basis for most antenna designs, is a balanced component, with equal but opposite voltages and currents applied at its two terminals.
+A half‑wave dipole antenna is a balanced element, with equal and opposite voltages and currents at its two terminals, and serves as a simple reference for analyzing many other antenna designs.
 The vertical antenna is a monopole antenna, not balanced with respect to ground.
 The ground (or any large conductive surface) plays the role of the second conductor of a monopole.
 Since monopole antennas rely on a conductive surface, they may be mounted with a ground plane to approximate the effect of being mounted on the Earth's surface.